Autumn/Winter Show, 2021

 Autumn/Winter Show, 2021: 9th October - 23rd December

-We are delighted to announce the line up of fantastic artists for the upcoming Autumn/Winter Show, 2021.
+We are delighted to present the fantastic artists in the Autumn/Winter Show, 2021.

 Gail grew up in South Africa, later studying Environmental Design at the Rietveld Academie, Amsterdam.
 Moving to the UK in 1989, she completed an MA in Art and Design Education at the Institute of Education, London.

 Gail began her artistic career as a silkscreen printer, creating large, abstract and colourful works on paper for interior design in hotels and office spaces worldwide.

 However, ceramics is her passion and she now focusses her practise on working with hand built porcelain, using the Mishima inlay technique to create her unique vessels.
 She bases her designs on sketchbook observations of life, including people at ease, musicians, sculptures, plants and visits to museums.
 Gail draws lines onto the porcelain which she deepens and etches with a sharp pin needle tool.
 She then fills the lines with coloured underglaze.
 The cleaned surface reveals the distinctive lines.
 Sgraffito techniques, scratching through a colour to reveal the layer underneath, are added and combined with thin washes.
 The vessels are finished with a transparent glaze and high fired to 1220 degrees c.

 In 2021, Gail was shortlisted for the RA Summer Exhibition, selected for the Figurative Art Now Online Mall Gallery Exhibition and was the winner of the Response to Lockdown category of the London Potters Online Exhibition.
 She exhibits widely in London, where she has her studio.